IanMitchell/PylonConstructionInc/README.md

 1. Ian
 2. Garrett

-8 pylon (Around here, be ready to relinquish control of one worker to Scout
+8 pylon

-10 gateway
+10 gateway (Around here, be ready to relinquish control of one worker to Scout)

 12 gateway